How To Raise Respectful Boys

 Wrong: You boys never do your work on time.
 Only the girls are sincere about their work.

 Right: A few of you never do your work on time.

 Women shouldn't have to be confined to desk jobs

 Wrong: I want her to take up a desk job.
 Leave the outdoor jobs to the boys.

 Right: She can choose what she is most comfortable with.

 Wrong: Don’t be a sissy.
 It’s only a lizard.

 Right: The lizard scared you?

-You can take inspiration from these examples to come with your own phrases for other such instances, in your daily conversations.
+You can take inspiration from these examples to come up with your own phrases in such daily conversations.
 The main idea here is to not divide human qualities, e.g. bravery, sincerity, building muscles, etc. by gender.
 This will help your son learn that there's nothing wrong with boys being emotional or, girls being assertive.

 While teaching morals to children is imperative, inculcating spirituality is also important.
 But,...